 Other IUPAC policy or procedures

 Listed below are various documents that describe IUPAC policy or procedures as they relate to the work of a Task Group Chair.
-All of these documents are published in the IUPAC Handbook and available on the IUPAC web site.

 - Guidelines for Drafting IUPAC Technical Reports and Recommendations, IUPAC Handbook, Appendix IV.